ClissonFlorian/CSVtoHTML/README.md

 # CSVtoHTML

-This is Powershell script to create an HTML file from CSV(s) located in a directory
+This is Powershell script to create a HTML file from CSV(s) located in a directory.

+The script create an Table in HTML for each CSV file found in the folder defined.